OlsBols/sample-genai-in-modernization/README.md

   - Role-based resource allocation
 - Supports Hub-and-Spoke and Wave-Based team models

-#### 4. Prompt Library
+### 4. Prompt Library
-The Prompt Library is a collection of prompts designed to enable AWS customers and partners to accelerate their Gen AI adoption across migration and modernization phase.
+The Prompt Library is a collection of prompts designed to accelerate their Gen AI adoption across migration and modernization phase.
 It includes a structured prompt library with pre-built templates for each use case.
 These templates are designed to be reviewed and tailored to your specific requirements.

 #### Modernization Cost and Analysis Prompts